-The industries used in this project are classified according to the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (Revision 2.0) system prepared by the Australian Bureau of Statistics.
+The industries used in the Anticipating Future Skills project are classified according to the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (Revision 2.0) system prepared by the Australian Bureau of Statistics.

 The final scenarios cover the period 2017 to 2022 and include: